wesleysee/dynamix/README.md

 #### Update

 *Dynamix webGui has been updated to version 2.0.5.
 Thanks to the support of the unRAID community a number of fixes and improvements are introduced.
-See the file changes.md for a list of what has been changed, including changes in several optional plugins.
+See the folder "changes" for a list of what has been changed, including changes in the optional plugins.
 All users of earlier versions are encouraged to upgrade to this version.*

 #### Introduction